 They typically buy a company's products and often resell them to other intermediaries.
-They buy in bulk to get discounts and sell at a higher price point to make money.
+They believe in bulk to get discounts and sell at a higher price to make money.

 Distributors take ownership of a product.
 They store it and sell it at a higher price to other intermediaries.
 They have the following characteristics: